-- 1. Snapz Pro, which is a marvelous program for grabbing frames in real time from the screen. - 2.
-Final Cut Pro, a program from Apple that is as good as most professional tools (so they say). - 3. iMovie, which comes free on a Mac.
-It is worth upgrading to the iLife version if you are serious about editing video.
+- 1. Snapz Pro, which is a marvelous program from Ambrosia Software for grabbing frames in real time from the screen. - 2.
+Final Cut Pro, a program from Apple that is as good as most professional tools (so they say). - 3. iMovie HD, which comes free on a Mac.
+It is worth checking the iLife version, which is usually a little ahead the version shipped with Macs, if you are serious about editing video.